Pita Pit

-Pita Pit is a Canadian quick-service restaurant franchise serving pita sandwiches with fresh vegetables, grilled meat and sauces.
-Its Canadian and global headquarters are in Kingston, Ontario.
-Its United States headquarters are in Coeur d'Alene, Idaho.
-As of September 2021, it is owned by Foodtastic.
+Pita Pit is a quick-service restaurant franchise serving pita sandwiches with fresh vegetables, grilled meat and sauces.
+Worldwide, it has two separate owners.
+Its franchising rights for the United States and its Territories are owned by Pita Pit USA 4.0, Inc., headquartered in Coeur d’Alene, Idaho.
+The remainder of the franchising rights (for Canada and the rest of the world, excluding the US) are owned by Foodtastic, which is headquartered in Kingston, Ontario.

 History

 The first shop was opened by Nelson Lang and John Sotiriadis in 1995 near Queen's University in Kingston, Ontario.
-The restaurant was located near the college and aimed at students in the hopes it would be "recession-proof".
+The restaurant was located near the university and aimed at students in the hopes it would be "recession-proof".
 The store stayed open until late, providing a healthier and fresher late night food option to conventional fast food.

 In 1997, Pita Pit started to expand within Canada, and in 1999 they began franchising in the United States.

 The first Pita Pit location outside Canada and the United States opened in Auckland, New Zealand, in August 2007.
 The business was set up by Chris Henderson, a New Zealander returning from Canada, and Duane Dalton, the husband of netballer Tania Dalton.

 By 2011, Pita Pit had expanded to 350 stores in Canada, the United States, New Zealand, Panama, South Korea and Brazil.

 By 2020, it had over 500 locations in India, France, Brazil, Panama, Trinidad and Tobago, the United Kingdom, New Zealand, Australia, Singapore, United Arab Emirates, Ireland and Sweden.

+Pita Pit Brand Ownership

+On April 13, 2005, the Pita Pit Brand for the United States and its Territories was sold to Pita Pit USA, Inc., which located its headquarters in Coeur d’Alene, Idaho.
+Thereafter, on March 7, 2023, Pita Pit USA 4.0, Inc., acquired the assets of Pita Pit USA, Inc., and became the owner of the Brand in the United States and its Territories.
+Pita Pit USA 4.0, Inc.’s headquarters is in the same location, Coeur d’Alene, Idaho, location as its predecessor Pita Pit USA, Inc.

-On September 1st 2021, it was announced that Québécois restaurant franchiser Foodtastic had acquired Pita Pit.
+On August 3, 2021, the Québécois restaurant franchiser Foodtastic had acquired the Pita Pit Brand for Canada and the rest of the world (except for in the US).